 What is the top speed of a 50cc scooter in mph?

-A 50cc scooter generally reaches a top speed of 35 to 40 mph depending upon whether its engine has been restricted by the manufacturer or altered to achieve maximum speed.
+A 50cc scooter generally reaches a top speed of 35 to 40 mph unless the engine has been restricted by the manufacturer or altered to achieve maximum speed.
 It is not unheard of to reach 45 mph on a two-stroke in particular.

 What is the top speed of a 50cc scooter in kph?